Fatma-Nur-Azman/Data-Science/Data-Visualization-Practice--/README.md

 ## How to use

 Each folder contains Python scripts or Jupyter notebooks of the relevant exercises.
-You can complete the exercises by examining folders and running scripts.
+You can complete the exercises by examining folders and running scripts...